lintje/lintje.dev/src/_docs/rules/commit-subject.md

 ---
 title: "Commit subject rules"
-description: "Read about Lintje's rules for Git commit subjects.
-The subject is the first thing other people see when they look at an individual commit or a history of a branch or Pull Request.
-That commit subjects are clear and to the point is important."
+description: "Lintje's rules for Git commit subjects.
+These rules are made to improve the Git commit subject: the first thing people see when they see a commit."
 ---

 The rules listed on this page are about the Git commit subject.
 The subject is the first thing other people see when they look at an individual commit or a history of a branch or Pull Request.
 That commit subjects are clear and to the point is important.